jahan-addison/credence/README.md

   <img src="docs/images/credence-compiler-logo.png" width="800px" alt="credence"> </img>
 </div>

-> B Language Compiler in C++

 * B Language grammar - [here](https://github.com/jahan-addison/chakram/blob/master/chakram/grammar.lark)
 * Language reference - [here](https://www.nokia.com/bell-labs/about/dennis-m-ritchie/btut.pdf)

 ---

+The compiler works in 3 stages:

-* The Lexer, Parser first-pass is built with an LALR(1) grammar and parser generator in python that interfaces with C++ via `pybind11`
+* The Lexer, Parser first-pass, built with an LALR(1) grammar and parser generator in python that interfaces with C++ via `pybind11`
+* An IR I've called [Instruction Tuple Abstraction or ITA](credence/ir/README.md) - a linear 4-tuple set of platform-agnostic instructions that represent program flow, scope, and application runtime

-* The backend is exploratory research in modern IRs such as SSA, Sea of Nodes, and compiler optimizations through breakthroughs in LLVM, V8, and similar toolchains.
-The target platforms are x86_64, arm64, and z80
+* The target platforms - currently x86_64, arm64, and z80

+---

+There are a few differences between the compiler and B specification, namely:

+* Support for C++ style comments (i.e. `//`)
+* Boolean type coercion for all data types in conditionals
+* Switch statement condition must always be enclosed with `(` and `)`,
+* Uses C operator precedence
+* Constant literals must be exactly 1 byte
+* Logical operators behave more like C (i.e. `||` and `&&`)
+* Bitwise operators behave more like C (i.e. `|` and `&`)

 ## Usage